--The night before he was shot a high school classmate of mine by the name of Larry Banks asked me to seriously talk to him and tell him about Islam.
+-The night before he was shot a high school classmate of mine by the name of Larry Banks asked me to seriously talk to him and tell him.
 It was late at night and we were in the parking lot of the projects and I told Larry I would talk to him the next day.
 That night he was shot in the stomach in an argument in the park and died weeks later from complications to the wound and I have always regretted not spending a few minutes with him that night.

 These are just a few mistakes, they are many, but the point is we can’t ask others to do what we will not do ourselves.
 Our elected leaders are a product of the people.